piif/Guirlande/README.md

 - a line of 60 LEDs, linked in triangle wiring

 This is version 3 of my "Guirlande" project.
-It use arddude projet to compile and upload.
+It uses arddude projet to compile and upload.